 I came to the State Library of Queensland, Australia (SLQ) in January 2016 for a 12 month project as their Creative in Residence, exploring innovation, strategy, programming and partnerships across their teams.
-My residency was extended twice and was completed in May 2017.
+SLQ extended my residency twice: it ran until May 2017.

 For the Queensland Memory team, I identified new collection acquisitions relating to Queensland’s LGBTQ community and the history of Australian television.
 I also hosted and recorded a session for Brisbane’s inaugural Deathfest, a festival of death literacy.